Mehdi Yarrahi: Music career

-Yarrahi, an Ahwazi Arab, is known for his highly controversial works and is one of the very few artists who maintained a daringly close take on social developments within the Iranian community.
+Yarrahi is known for his highly controversial works and is one of the very few artists who maintained a daringly close take on social developments within the Iranian community.
 In 2019 The Economist magazine reported the Iranian pop star challenges the regime with hit song criticizing Iran-Iraq war.
 In 2017 Mehdi Yarrahi won the award for best pop album from the Ministry of Culture and Islamic Guidance.
 But after the video of the anti-war song “Pare Sang” (Broken Stone) in 2019 the regime thinks Mr Yarrahi is singing out of tune.
 In the video the singer wears a Russian hat, English boots, an American overcoat adorned with military medals, an armband with a swastika on it and a [soldier's] plaque.
 Devastating images appear around him: a man seems to have set himself on fire, buildings collapse and families queue at a dry tap.
 "Don't know why I can't understand this, Why was there so much delay in ending the war?," Yarrahi sings in his video clip.
 "Another generation gone to the war, with no return."
-Etemad daily reported that Yarrahi banned from performing and publishing any of his works a few days after releasing the song.
+Etemad Daily reported that a few days after releasing the song, Yarrahi was banned from performing and publishing any of his works.